Fonds-de-Dotation-du-Libre/european-cloud-industry/json-guidelines.md

+*This guide explains how to properly fill out a JSON file in the European Cloud Industry repository.
+It contains both content and syntax errors to avoid and enumerates the elements of JSON files, the syntax, and the correct format to follow.*

 ### 1. List of unclear elements

 * category_list and category: how to ensure that a software or a hardware category is correct and how to find the correct information